Gregory Euclide

 Gregory Euclide (born 1974) is an American contemporary artist and teacher who lives and works outside of Minneapolis, Minnesota.

 Early life and education

-Born in Cedarburg, Wisconsin, and raised there before moving to Minnesota, his rich natural surroundings fostered an interest in and connection to the environment that lasts to this day.
-Gregory Euclide holds an Master of Fine Arts (MFA) in studio art from the Minneapolis College of Art and Design in 2008, a B.F.A.
+Born in Cedarburg, Wisconsin, (1974) and raised there before moving to Minnesota, his natural surroundings informed an interest in the environment.
+Gregory Euclide holds a Master of Fine Arts (MFA) in studio art from the Minneapolis College of Art and Design in 2008, a B.F.A.
 (Bachelor of Fine Arts) in Studio Art from the University of Wisconsin-Oshkosh, Wisconsin (University Scholar, 1997), and a B.A.E.
 (Bachelor of Arts in Education) in Secondary Art Education (K-12) from the University of Wisconsin-Oshkosh, Wisconsin (University Scholar, 1997).